Bani Sakher: Background

+In 1757, Bani Sakher attacked the hajj caravans that resulted in the death of many pilgrims, immediately and afterwards.
+Although Bedouin raids on Hajj caravans were fairly common, the 1757 raid represented the peak of such attacks which was also likely prompted by the major drought of 1756.

 In the 1799, the Beni Sakher joined the Es-Sabhah and other tribes in a full-scale battle against a force from Napoleon's army under the command of General Kleber.
 The fighting occurred south of Nazareth, with the French having such an advantage in terms of guns and artillery that Amir Rabah, the leader of the Beni Saqr, commenting on the effectiveness of his spear, said that he "could not swim in hell with a stick."

 In the 19th century, the Beni Sakher lived as nomads.
 Their income came from their monopoly in trading camels and from the protection they could gave to pilgrims and visitors.
 In 1867, the Ottoman Empire launched a raid which defeated the Beni Sakher and ended their practice of collecting khuwwa (protection money) from established settlements.

 For fifty years up to 1920 the Bani Sakher were friends and allies of the Al Rashid dynasty.
 The relationship ended with Ibn Saud's conquest of the Nejd.
 It had its roots in the early nineteenth century when Abdullah Ibn Rashid was fleeing the Ibn Ali family after a conflict over leadership of the Shammar tribe.
 Ibn Rashid and his brother with a single camel arrived at the tents belonging to Ali Al-Khraisha, leader of the Beni Sakher and father of Haditha Al-Khraisha.
 Sheikh Ali Al-Khraisha was not there but all the same they were given hospitality.
 During the night the camel died and the next day they continued their flight on foot.
 Some distance from the camp they met Sheikh Ali Al-Khraisha returning home.
 On hearing their story he insisted on them taking the camel he was riding, claiming that no guest who came into his camp riding should leave on foot.
 When Ibn Rashid came to power in the Nejd this deed was remembered.